 underlines that are in the illustration.)
 If you closed the

-the grammar errors that we ignored.
+any grammar errors that you ignored.

 When there are not too many extra lines or when the problem is width rather than length, the Shrink One Page method can work well.
 The size of all the text on the pages will be reduced, but not the header and footer text, which are treated as separate documents.
 Text can get too small to read in some cases, so you need to review the whole document carefully.